 It is actually a lot easier than I imagined to find cheap food in Japan!
 Although we would love to try all the different incredible foods in Japan, we also love to save our money.
 We like to stick to $10 for a whole meal that feeds us both.

 Some people may find that restrictive, but with this rule, we are generally eating where the locals eat and end up experiencing more of the native culture than if we just chose the expensive restaurants.

-So although this is by no means an extensive list of all the foods you could try, these are all good cheap Japanese foods that you can enjoy while staying safely on-budget without missing out on the cultural experience!
+So although this is by no means an extensive list of all the foods you could try, these are all good cheap Japanese foods that you can enjoy while staying safely on a budget without missing out on the cultural experience!

 And for us, this is usually the most important and exciting part of the trip!
 We would hate to miss out on local food!